chariff/BayesianMixtures/README.md

 # explored partitions in the posterior mcmc draws
 partitions = p.partitions
 # compute the average co-clustering matrix
+# BEWARE of your sample size when running this function.
 coclust = coclustering(partitions)
 ```
 Heatmap of the posterior co-clustering probabilities.